nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * 1d.
 Amount given is not a positive integer.
   * 1d1.
 HouR shows an error message.

   Use case returns back to step 1.

+* 1e.
+Updating the number of leaves causes the number to exceed 72 or fall below 0.
+  * 1e1.
+HouR shows an error message.

+  Use case returns back to step 1.